i2p/i2p.i2p/Docker.md

 ### Binding and Remote Access

-All services except I2NP are bound to `127.0.0.1` by default.
-This means they are only accessible from the Docker host machine (via published ports) and not from the network.
+All services except I2NP are bound to the local docker IP by default.
+This means they are only accessible from the Docker host machine (via published ports) and to the docker network.
+This is by design because the router serves other applications on the docker network.
+It is also not possible to work around this on the default docker network, where `localhost` resolves to the container IP and `127.0.0.1` is not used.
+You can expose them to the host using port-forwarding in your `docker` command or `docker-compose.yaml`.

 To access the Router Console from a remote machine, use an SSH tunnel: